s-moffett/signature-auth-machine-learning/README.md

 # Identifying Signature Forgeries with Logistic Regression and Neural Networks
 Term project for CYB 5677 - Biometric Authentication.
-Signature forgery detection via logistic regression and neural networks.

-End-to-end project including data cleaning, feature engineering, and model selection.
+Exploring the use of signatures in biometric authentication systems using machine learning algorithms.
+An end-to-end project including data cleaning, feature engineering, and model selection.
 Tools include Keras and TensorFlow.

 To execute a task:
  1. Clone the repository.